 $7,525 = $350,000 x 0.0215

-The VA funding fee must be paid by the loan’s closing and is considered one of the closing costs a borrower is responsible for.
-You can finance the payment as part of the loan to avoid paying several thousand dollars upfront.
+The VA funding fee can be paid in cash at closing or wrapped into the loan to avoid spending several thousand dollars upfront.
 Your lender will send the paid fee to the VA on your behalf.

 VA Funding Fee for Refinance Loans

-An IRRRL serves as a tool for current VA homeowners to obtain a lower mortgage rate or aim to transition from an adjustable rate to a fixed-rate VA loan.
-The VA IRRRL funding fee is 0.5% regardless of subsequent uses or service history.
+An IRRRL, also known as a streamline refinance, serves as a tool for current VA homeowners to obtain a lower mortgage rate or aim to transition from an adjustable rate to a fixed-rate VA loan.
+The VA IRRRL funding fee is 0.5%, regardless of subsequent use or service history.

 A VA Cash-Out refinance offers qualified veterans the opportunity to refinance their homes while tapping into their equity and accessing additional funds.
 Eligibility for a VA Cash-Out refinance extends to eligible veterans with VA loans and those with non-VA loans.